 Saint Paul defines its persistence rate as those students who have maintained enrollment toward degree completion.
 This calculation includes those students who may not have completed their degree within the 150% of normal completion time (as seen in the graduation rate) but are still enrolled toward completion.

 This information is calculated by cohort and is compared by the number of years since cohort admission.
-Master’s degree programs persistence rates by cohort (as of Fall 2015) are presented below.
+Master’s degree persistence data is collected as of Fall 2015; doctoral program data is collected as of Winter 2016.
+Overall cohort persistence rates as of the 2015-2016 academic year are presented below.
 For a more detailed report, please click here.
-Doctoral persistence rates (as of Winter 2016) will be calculated by March 2016; the overall cohort persistence rates will be updated at that time.

 Saint Paul reviews the employment rates of its recent graduates at 6 months (initial – Nov.) and 12 months (final – May) post-graduation.
 Employment status categories are those used for annual reporting to the Association of Theological Schools.
 Employment rates are defined as the number of students either employed or enrolled for further study out of the number of students whose employment status is known and who intend to be employed.

 Institutional effectiveness at Saint Paul School of Theology is measured through the following key elements:

 - Academic and administrative goals and outcomes consistent with the mission and values of Saint Paul School of Theology;